ErVito/LANResolver/README.md

 ## Installation

-Run the setup to install the script in your home (it will be placed in `$HOME/LANResolver`):
+Run the setup to install the script (if it won't specified any other destination the script will be placed in `$HOME/LANResolver`):
 ```
 bash /absolute/path/to/Setup\ LANResolver.sh
 ```

 ## Configuration

-Once installed, the script `$HOME/LANResolver/LANResolver.sh` can be tuned changing the following variables that are declared at the beginning of the program:
+Once installed, the script `/absolute/path/to/LANResolver.sh` can be tuned changing the following variables that are declared at the beginning of the program:

 Parameter | Unit | Default | Description
 --------- | ---- | ------- | -----------